gavr123456789/niva-site/Writerside/topics/Mutability.md

 ## Type mutability

-By default all types are immutable and mutating a field creates shadow copy
+By default, all types are immutable and mutating a field creates shadow copy

 ```Scala
 type Person